-I was very fortunate to have an enormous amount of help in developing our extensive family tree.
-My interest started from a beautifully illuminated Family Tree drawn on linen pages that fold together into a pigskin binder.
-This traces our male line back to Christian de Wudecrida, meaning Christian from Woodcrythe or more recently Woodcray.
-Woodcray Manor is about a mile south of Wokingham, HERE.
+I am very fortunate to have had enormous amount of help in developing our extensive family tree.
+My interest started from a beautifully illuminated Family ‘Pedigree’ drawn on linen pages that fold together into a pigskin binder.
+This traces our male line back to Christian de Wudecrida, meaning Christian from Woodcrythe or more recently Woodcray, which is about a mile south of Wokingham – map HERE.

-Christian was my eighteenth great grandfather and was a landowner living in Berkshire in 1228.
+A small landowner living in Berkshire in 1228, Christian was my 18th great grandfather.
 His son John Symond [1st] is where the family name first emerged.
-The spelling of our family name varied slightly until it finally settled with Thomas Simonds (1700-1765).
+The spelling of our family name varied slightly until it finally gelled with Thomas Simonds (1700-1765).

-The ‘Pedigree’ was, we believe, prepared for George Blackall Simonds by the Herald College of Arms in 1927 and was extensively extended and digitised by Francis May Simonds III in North Carolina over a 30 year period up to 2010, when the ‘baton’ was passed on to me and I have developed it extensively from that solid base.
+The original ‘Pedigree’ was prepared in 1926 for George Blackall Simonds and his cousin John Simonds [1846-1929] by the Herald College of Arms.
+It was digitised then extended by Francis May Simonds III in North Carolina over a 25 year period up to 2010, when the ‘baton’ was passed on to me.

 The direct male line of my ancestors is highlighted in blue.